alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally by passing it the to the `DataStore`'s `save` method.
+Once we get our `AuthSession` from `RemoteAuthProvider`, we can persist it locally by passing it the to the `AuthDataStore`'s `save` method.

-If caching is successful, `DataStore` completes with a `nil` error.
-If a serialization error occurs, `DataStore` completes with an `AuthError`.
+If caching is successful, `AuthDataStore` completes with a `nil` error.
+If a serialization error occurs, `AuthDataStore` completes with an `AuthError`.

 Great!
 We can get an `AuthSession` by sending credentials to `RemoteAuthProvider.signIn` and perists the returned `AuthSession` by calling `DataStore.save`.

 How do we keep these two `AuthSession`s in sync?
 How will our application actually use this `AuthSession` to make authenticated calls to our backend?

-<h3>Solving The Problem of Synchronizing Remote, Cached, and Runtime Authentication State</h3>
+<h3>Solving The Problem of Synchronizing Remote, Cached, and Runtime AuthSessions</h3>

 Raise your hand if this has ever happened to you while implementing authentication in an app:

+<i>You login
+</br>You kill the app
-<i>You login.
-You kill the app.
-You re-open the app.
-You're presented with login page!</i>
+</br>You re-open the app.
+</br>You're still presented with login page</i>

 or

 <i>You login.
-You attempt an authenticated network call, yet still receive a 401-Unauthorized network error.</i>
+</br>You attempt an authenticated network call
+</br>You still receive a 401-Unauthorized network error</i>

-At any one time, authentication state exists in 3 separate parts of memory:
+This class of error stems from failure to synchronize the AuthSession across the 3 primary areas of memory:

 - <b>1.
 Remote</b>: The most recent `AuthSession` returned from your remote auth provider
 - <b>2.
 Cached</b>: The `AuthSession` stored in cache
 - <b>3.
-Runtime</b>: The `AuthSession` object passed into your actual application's runtime to make authenticated calls
+Runtime</b>: The `AuthSession` object used in your actual application's runtime to make authenticated calls

 Your control over the communication of these three pieces of memory determines whether you succeed or fail in clientside authentication.

 EZClientAuth uses unidirectional data flow to ensure synchronization of these three `AuthSession`s.

-Unidirectional data flow for authentication means that authentication state MUST flow from the `RemoteAuthProvider` into the `DataStore` and finally into a single `AuthSession` used by our application.
+Unidirectional data flow for authentication means that authentication state MUST flow from the `RemoteAuthProvider` into the `AuthDataStore` and finally into a single `AuthSession` used by your application.

 The class responsible for coordinating unidirectional authenticaion flow is called the `AuthManager`.